November

 Saturday 20th November

 A Flag Day for Russia was the town council’s fourth appeal on behalf of the UK’s allies, raising over £17, part of which will go to the Anglo-Russian Hospital in Petrograd, a Red Cross facility in the Dmitri Palace.
-The four Flag Days (for Belgium[?], Serbia, France and Russia) have raised a total of over £105.
+The four Flag Days (for Serbia, France, the Red Cross and Russia) have raised a total of over £105.

 Monday 22nd November

-Lord Beaverbrook’s newspaper The Globe resumed publication after being banned by the government for two weeks for highlighting allegedly false rumours about the imminent resignation of Lord Kitchener.
+Lord Beaverbrook‘s newspaper The Globe resumed publication after being banned by the government for two weeks for drawing attention to allegedly false rumours about the imminent resignation of Lord Kitchener.
 It has been reinstated after declaring that the rumours were untrue.

 Tuesday 23rd November

-Robert Milligan, water and sanitary inspector, (unrelated to the Milligan brothers with the cinema) published a warning that people leaving their spiggots (outside taps) and toilets running continuously will have their names recorded for the purpose of prosecution for wasting water.
+Robert Milligan, water and sanitary inspector (unrelated to the Milligan brothers with the cinema), published a warning that people leaving their spigots (outside taps) and toilets running continuously will have their names recorded for the purpose of prosecution for wasting water.

 Wednesday 24th November

-Mrs Jane Comrie has now received official notice that her husband John was indeed killed in action at the Battle of Loos on 29th August.
-After losing three children in infancy, her newborn Angus has survived so far.
+Mrs Jane Comrie has now received official notice that her husband John was indeed killed in action at the Battle of Loos on 29th August, after conflicting news.
+After losing three children in infancy, her son Angus, born on 2nd October, has survived so far.*

-Percy Molteno, a Member of Parliament (Liberal) for Dumfriesshire, questioned the government’s very high expenditure, saying that there was enormous extravagance and wastage, including excessively high wages paid in the explosives industry, causing severe problems in other industries in addition to the loss of their staff to the armed forces.
-Talking of Langholm, he said:
+Percy Molteno, Member of Parliament (Liberal) for Dumfriesshire, questioned the government’s very high expenditure, saying that there was enormous extravagance and wastage, including excessively high wages paid in the explosives industry, causing severe problems in other industries in addition to their loss of staff to the armed forces.
+Referring to Langholm, he said:

 A trade union meeting was held in Langholm for Gretna munitions workers, addressed by Ernest Lowthian of the National Union of Gas Workers and General Labourers, a councillor in Carlisle.
 Between 20 and 30 joined the union.

-The late Duke of Buccleuch’s will indicates that he had 430,000 acres in Scotland and 25,000 acres in England, a total of 711 square miles.
+The late Duke of Buccleuch’s will indicates that on his death he had 430,000 acres in Scotland and 25,000 acres in England, a total of 711 square miles (1,841 square kilometres).
 His total rental income was £217,000 pa and the total value of his estate is £1.1 million.

 Friday 26th November